- / HOME

 "Experts estimate that the use of power electronics would make it possible to save up to 35 percent of current energy requirements."

-Synthetic crystals are then produced on these substrates using epitaxy, the customary method used to grow semiconductor materials.
-Consisting of layers as thin as one atom of various chemical elements, these then form the increasingly important compound semiconductors – silicon and carbon (silicon carbide) or gallium and nitrogen (gallium nitride).
+Synthetic crystals are then produced on these substrates using epitaxy, the common process for growing semiconductor materials.
+These consist of atomically thin layers of various chemical elements and form the increasingly important compound semiconductors – silicon and carbon (silicon carbide) or gallium and nitrogen (gallium nitride).

-And this crucial point is where our innovative and unique production technology comes in.
-That is because AIXTRON systems facilitate secure and efficient processes to manufacture high-quality epitaxy wafers.
-Depending on the chip size and device structure, this can produce high chip yields of between 80% and 95%.
+This is where our innovative, unique production technology comes into play.
+AIXTRON systems enable safe and efficient processes for the production of high-quality epitaxial wafers, which, depending on chip size and component structure, result in high chip yields of 80-95%.

-To satisfy the high standards our industrial and research customers have in terms of precision and the reproducibility of deposition, AIXTRON has permanently enhanced the flow system of its reference equipment.
-This way, the input gases can be introduced into the center of the chamber in a targeted manner and then flow very evenly over the hot wafers on which epitaxial deposition occurs.
-The gaseous compounds then split, as a result of which only the desired atoms are deposited on the wafer surfaces.
-To achieve optimal uniformity in this deposition, the wafers are moved through the reactor, in this cases on rotating planetary orbits around the gas inlet.
+In order to meet the high demands of its customers in industry and research with regard to precision and repeatability of deposition, AIXTRON has continuously developed the flow system of its reference plants.
+This allows the gaseous starting materials to be introduced precisely into the centre of the chamber and flow very evenly over the hot wafers, on which the epitaxial deposition then takes place.
+The gaseous compounds split up so that only the desired atoms are deposited on the surfaces of the wafers.
+To achieve optimum uniformity of this deposition, the wafers are moved around the gas inlet through the reactor on rotating planetary tracks.

-Furthermore, the absolutely steady flow of the gas mixture into the processing chamber makes it possible to achieve the finest transitions between individual layers of the compound semiconductor and thus optimally control deposition rates for nanometer-sized semiconductor layers of the utmost quality.
-The result: layers with the precision of a few atoms suitable for use in highly efficient power electronics.
+In addition, the precisely uniform flow of the gas mixture in the process chamber guarantees the sharpest transitions between the individual layers of the compound semiconductors, thus optimally controlling the deposition rates for nanometre-thin semiconductor layers of the highest quality.
+The result: atomically thin layers as the starting material for highly efficient power electronics.

 "We are working intensively with our partners from the worlds of science and industry."

-To maintain this head start, we are working intensively with our partners from the worlds of science and industry.
-When it comes to enhancing and optimizing production processes for larger, and thus more viable, silicon carbide wafers, AIXTRON is working closely together with the Fraunhofer Institute for Integrated Systems and Device Technology (IISB) in Erlangen.
-Together with 29 partners in the European research project UltimateGaN, AIXTRON is also working to develop the next generation of energy-saving chips based on gallium nitride.
-The aim here is to further miniaturize the chips while ensuring the utmost quality and competitive costing.
+To maintain this lead, we work closely with our partners in science and industry.
+For example, AIXTRON is cooperating closely with Fraunhofer IISB in Erlangen on the further development and optimisation of production processes for larger and therefore more economical silicon carbide wafers, and is working with partners on European research projects to develop the next generation of energy-saving chips based on gallium nitride.
+The aim here is to further miniaturise the chips to the highest quality at competitive costs.

 "Power electronics is helping to make core components smaller, lighter and less expensive."